 No matter the industry, the incident management lifecycle can generally be broken down into five steps:

+Seamless integration is one of the qualities of good security systems.
 Because incident management software also tends to integrate with other systems, it can send out alerts and notifications, trigger alarms, and more when an incident occurs.
 Instead of lags in response times or tickets in a queue, the right people and systems can be notified and mobilized to address the incident immediately.

 This makes it an essential component of any risk management approach that reduces the time it takes to move through and complete the incident management lifecycle.